xcore/sc_usb_device/app_custom_bulk_demo/doc_quickstart/quickstart.rst

 --------------------------------------

 This application demonstrates how to create a High Speed USB 2.0 Custom Class device.
-It uses the XMOS U16 Slicekit Core Board (XP-SKC-U16).
+It uses the XMOS U16 sliceKIT Core Board (XP-SKC-U16).

 The demonstration provides: